govindchari/6DOF-Model-Rocket-Simulation/README.md

 # 6DOF-Model-Rocket-Simulation

-This project contains the 6DOF dynamics and controls simulation for a thrust vector controlled model rocket.
-The repo houses a Simulink file which houses the dynamics and controls loop and a Matlab script which stores the mass properties and interacts with the Simulink model to conduct Monte-Carlo runs.
+This project contains the 6DOF dynamics and controls simulation for a thrust vector controlled model rocket that I am planning on building.
+The repo houses a Simulink file which houses the dynamics and controls loop and a Matlab script which storesthe mass properties and interacts with the Simulink model to conduct Monte-Carlo runs.
 In addition, the repo contains some images from the Monte-Carlo runs as well as a pdf of the dynamics and controls derivation.

 ## The Simulation
 Newton's Second Law was used for traslational dynamics, Euler's equations were used for rotational